Are you looking for the best flushable cat litter and want to know more about natural litter alternatives?

 Petnf litter also features 2mm pellets for fast clumping, which reduces tracking outside the litter box and makes scooping easier.

-It’s also light and low dust, so you don’t have to worry about allergy triggers.
+It’s also light and low in dust, so you don’t have to worry about allergy triggers.

 - double deodorization